24/7 Admissions | Call Now: (800) 939-6636

 In a small study, Adderall proved to help treat attention, memory, and concentration issues associated with hormonal imbalances.
 It is worth noting that Adderall is not approved for this type of off-label use, though.

-Abusing Adderall for Weight Loss
+Adderall Side Effects: Weight Loss

 Since Adderall suppresses the appetite, some men and women begin to abuse the medication to take advantage of the weight loss side effect.
 Adderall side effects in women, in terms of nonmedical doses, can cause various side effects, including: